Sea silk: China

 Beginning in the Eastern Han dynasty (25–220 AD), Chinese histories document importing sea silk.
-Chinese language names include "cloth from the west of the sea" and "mermaid silk".
+Chinese language names include "cloth from the west of the sea" and "silk knitted by mermaids".

-The 3rd century AD Weilüe or "Brief Account of the Wei", which was an unofficial history of the Cao Wei empire (220–265 AD), records haixi ("West of the Sea") cloth made from shuiyang ("water sheep").
+The 3rd century AD Weilüe or "Brief Account of the Wei", which was an unofficial history of the Cao Wei empire (220–265 AD), records haixi ("West of the Sea") cloth made from shuiyang ("water sheep"):

 They have fine brocaded cloth that is said to be made from the down of "water-sheep".
 It is called Haixi ("Egyptian") cloth.
 This country produces the six domestic animals [traditionally: horses, cattle, sheep, chickens, dogs and pigs], which are all said to come from the water.
 It is said that they not only use sheep's wool, but also bark from trees, or the silk from wild silkworms, to make brocade, mats, pile rugs, woven cloth and curtains, all of them of good quality, and with brighter colours than those made in the countries of Haidong (East of the Sea).

 The c.
 5th century AD Hou Hanshu ("Book of the Eastern Han") expresses doubt about "water sheep" in the "Products of Daqin" section.
 "They also have a fine cloth which some people say is made from the down of 'water sheep,' but which is made, in fact, from the cocoons of wild silkworms".
 The historian Fan Ye (398–445 AD), author of the Hou Hanshu, notes this section's information comes from the report that General Ban Yong (son of General Ban Chao, 32–102 AD) presented to the Emperor in 125.
 Both Bans administered the Western Regions on the Silk Road.
+Hill considered it likely that the original reports correctly referred to sea silk, and later cloth that was examined in China was made of the similar-looking wild silk, leading to earlier reports being dismissed.

 The (945 AD) Tang shu "Book of Tang" mentioned Haixi cloth from Folin (Byzantine Syria), which Emil Bretschneider first identified as sea silk from Greece.
 "There is also a stuff woven from the hair of sea-sheep, and called hai si pu (stuff from the western sea)".
 He notes, "This is, perhaps, the Byssus, a clothstuff woven up to the present time by the Mediterranean coast, especially in Southern Italy, from the thread-like excrescences of several sea-shells, (especially Pinna nobilis)."

-The early 6th century AD Shuyiji ("Records of Strange Things") mentions silk woven by Jiaoren, "jiao-dragon people", which Edward H. Schafer identifies as sea silk.
+The early 6th century AD Shuyiji ("Records of Strange Things") mentions silk woven by Jiaoren, "jiao-dragon people", which Edward H. Schafer identifies as sea silk:

 In the midst of the South Sea are the houses of the kău people who dwell in the water like fish, but have not given up weaving at the loom.
 Their eyes have the power to weep, but what they bring forth is pearls.